MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 While a number of 'good practices' are recognized digital preservation [CITE], many of these practices are heuristic, and most are based on experience with particular technologies and threats.
 There is currently no comprehensive framework that enables systematic quantitative prediction of the cost and effectiveness of differing preservation strategies.
 In the sections below, we develop a framework for just such an analysis, and derive general guidance for the selection of strategies over document size, file compression and encryption, and colection replication, diversification, and auditing.

 This paper concentrates on the objects we value -- files containing documents -- and the storage services to which we entrust our valuable files.
-We suggest strategies in those particular areas that can be used by client libraries to minimize the impact of errors, the ravages ofT age and administrative inattention, and the vicissitudes of nature, economics, and politics.
+We suggest strategies in those particular areas that can be used by client libraries to minimize the impact of errors, the ravages of age and administrative inattention, and the vicissitudes of nature, economics, and politics.

 # Problem Characterization

 The ultimate goal of information preservation is to communicate across time.
 Our concrete objective, broadly speaking, is to maintain a collection of documents, so that its contents can be read at a designated future time.
 Communication will be deemed a success if at some designated future time the integrity of the documents has been maintained.
 (We extend this to the case where additional context must be preserved so that the document can be presented to the reader in a form they can understand.)
 In this scenario, the curator's task is to select a preservation strategy.

 As we will discuss later, curators might wish to be aware of the technologies and concerns in the areas we cannot control.
-In defining the curatorial strategy, we focus on those elements that curators are most likely to be able to control: the number and distribution of copies, how we audit and repair these, and whether to apply file transformations such as compression, encryption, or format conversion:
+In defining the curatorial strategy, we focus on those elements that curators are most likely to be able to control: the number and distribution of copies, how we audit and repair these, and whether to apply file transformations such as compression, encryption, or format conversion.

-- For example, as a computer user, we have no control over bit or sector errors on the disks we use.
+- For example, as a computer user, I have no control over bit or sector errors on the disks used to store documents.
 These are all managed by the firmware that the disk vendor uses on the drives.
 - And as a customer of a storage service, whether within my organization or out in the cloud, I have no control over disk drives or arrays of disk drives.
 These are managed and controlled by the managers of the computer centers where the storage arrays live.
 - However, as a client, I am a customer of storage services, and therefore I have complete control over the set of files that I choose to store, where I store them, the formats in which I store them, whether I duplicate them, when I check on their validity, and so forth.
 These are choices that I can make regardless of the particular storage vendors from whom I buy storage services.
 - And as a customer, I have control over *which* storage services I choose to patronize, and how many, and the criteria I use to choose, and what I store there.
 Hence the recommendation, "Attend mainly to what you can control."